MileHacker Logo

 Mail & Shipping

-• China Post handles both domestic and international mail.
+• China Post handles both domestic and mail to other countries.

 • Branches are available in Wuwei for postcards or packages.

-• Packaging services are typically available at post offices.
+• Packaging services are typically available in post offices.

 Translation Resources